ezart/merle/README.md

 # merle

 Merle is a "shortest stack" IoT framework.
-The stack spans hardware access at the bottom to html/javascript presentation at the top.
+The stack spans hardware access at the bottom to html presentation at the top.

 ## Status

-Pre-alpha quatility of code here...
+Alpha quatility of code here...

 ## Installation

-Install merle:
+Merle is two packages: core and devices.
+Install the core package from here:

 ```go
 go get github.com/scottfeldman/merle
 ```

-Install merle devices:
+The devices package contains a library of devices.
+Install merle devices package from here:

 ```go
 go get github.com/scottfeldman/merle_devices
 ```

+## Quickstart

+See Quickstart in github.com/scottfeldman/merle_devices for building sample devices for common IoT device hardware configurations.

 ## Overview